alexanderovie/datos/docs/interfaces/IAppDataAppleAppInfoTasksReadyResultInfo.md

 > `optional` **endpoint\_advanced**: `string`

-Defined in: main.ts:218202
+Defined in: main.ts:218732

-URL for collecting the results of the Apple App Info task
+URL for collecting the results of the Apple app_info task

 ***